Rajat161005/WeatherApp/README.md

 #Features

-- Fetches current weather data for any city
+1.Fetches current weather data for any city
-- Uses REST API to get data from OpenWeather
+2.Uses REST API to get data from OpenWeather
-- Parses JSON responses using `org.json`
+3.Parses JSON responses using `org.json`
-- Clean and structured output on the console
+4.Clean and structured output on the console
-- Built using Maven
+5.Built using Maven

 #Prerequisites

-- Java (JDK 11 or higher)
+1.Java (JDK 11 or higher)
-- Maven
+2.Maven
-- Internet connection
+3.Internet connection
-- OpenWeatherMap API key (free)
+4.OpenWeatherMap API key (free)
 > You can get a free API key by signing up at [https://openweathermap.org/api](https://openweathermap.org/api).

 #Project Structure